nbrest/kamehouse/README.md

 * Moved table names to lowercase to export data between windows and linux
 * Fixed database export/restore scripts (my.scripts repo)
 * Moved playlist synchronization to a websocket and improved synchronization stability
 * Split vlc player UI into tabs.
-Initially for main player and playlist
+Initially for main player, playlist and playlist browser
+* Added functionality to filter playlist elements, scroll to currently playing and back to top
+* Added functionality to load my video playlist contents, browse them and play an individual file from the playlist browser

 #### v1.01